StormASC20/hfoss2025-blogs/_posts/2025-04-06-not-phoeniix-aseprite-api.md

 ## The contribution
 I quickly made a fork of the aseprite API repo and also cloned the entire Aseprite program repo to sift through when writing documentation.
 Since I'd never written any scripts in the Aseprite API I also learned some of the basics (and also learned and wrote LUA for the first time) so I could understand and write better examples.

-The original issue discussed missing documentation specifically on the Image:flip function, but I noticed more aspects of the page was also blank so I decided to write more there too!
+The original issue discussed missing documentation specifically on the `Image:flip()` function, but I noticed more aspects of the page was also blank so I decided to write more there too!
 I added descriptions for various other properties of the Image class and wrote some more examples.
+These include the `width` and `height` properties, as well as additional enumeration documentation.

 ### Roadblocks